Game of Thrones: The Subversiveness of Liking Sansa Stark

 Writers do this thing in which they try to create characters that are somewhat based in the realities of human behavior.
 IMO, Sansa is one of the most realistic characters in the entire Game of Thrones, and I say this as someone who once was a pubescent girl.
 Even when they are precious, precious girls, alleged arbiters of everything good and holy in this world, realistic characters have faults, flaws, and they sometimes do the wrong thing when presented with circumstances they are ill prepared for.
 If they didn’t, they would not be realistic characters, they would be wish fulfillment.

 Imagine, if you will, the following: You are a young girl living someplace extremely rural, let’s say Moosejaw, Saskatchewan.
 Despite of, or perhaps because of, your mundane surroundings, you’re fascinated with stories of boy bands and matinee idols and big city glamor.
-You have been indoctrinated from the cradle to value appearance, and even to see physical beauty as a sign of a morally superior person.
+You have been indoctrinated from the cradle to value appearance, even to see physical beauty as a sign of a morally superior person.
 You adore pretty clothes and being admired, and you pursue popularity because you have been repeatedly told you are not valid without it.

 At the same time, you have also been warned repeatedly that you must follow the rules of your society without question and those rules include obeying your social betters unquestioningly.
 And I mean “obey” Middle Ages Style, and not the modern-day fetishistic teen rebellion popular here in the 21st in which a parental directive is mostly considered as something to ignore, because you just gotta live your life, man.

 Into this rather confusing stew of mixed messages and contradictory precepts, Justin Bieber shows up and wonder of wonders, you’re going to get to marry him.
-But it’s more than just a schoolgirl’s daydream – you have been told your whole life you are going to grow up to be a very powerful man’s wife, told that marrying well is the only thing that really matters for someone like you, and that you are helping your family enormously if you do that.
+But it’s more than just a schoolgirl’s daydream – you have been told your whole life you are going to grow up to be a very powerful man’s wife, that marrying well is the only thing that really matters for someone like you, that you are helping your family enormously if you do that.
 And wonderful news – Justin Bieber is not only super hot and famous, he’s the president-for-life of North America.
 Plus, his dad is besties with your dad, and Justin’s mom seems to genuinely like you for some reason, even though secretly you feel woefully inadequate and are terrified every moment you will do or say the wrong thing and screw everything up.
 Your whole family, your mom especially (the same mom who preloaded your brain with erroneous beliefs about how the world works) is super excited over this turn of events.
 It is the culmination of not only your wildest dreams, but your family and your culture’s expectations.

-To Sansa, becoming the queen is like being appointed the Secretary of State or to the Supreme Court, while simultaneously being crowned Miss America, winning the Oscar for Best Supporting Actress, and the Pillsbury Bake-Off.
+To Sansa, becoming the queen is like being appointed the Secretary of State or to the Supreme Court, while simultaneously being crowned Miss America, winning the Oscar for Best Supporting Actress, and taking top honors in the Pillsbury Bake-Off.
 By marrying so well, Sansa can singlehandedly improve her entire family’s lot in life.
 The “living happily ever” part is really just a perk.
 It is not wrong or weak of her to want such an amazing thing to happen, to want it quite badly.

 The only person who is a fly in the ointment for all these wonderful things coming to pass is Sansa’s pesky little sister, who refuses to live up to the standards their parents set for their daughters, yet somehow continues to get away with it again and again.
 Though some call Sansa spoiled, the truth is, Arya is indulged to a pretty extreme degree, even though the world of GoT is horrible and precarious, a world in which offending the wrong person can mean the ruination of not only her future, but her entire family.
 Sansa was not a goody-two-shoes big fat meanie pants raining on innocent old Arya’s parade.
 Sansa felt she was doing everything in her power to live up to her family’s expectations, and Arya was actively working against that.
 It is a sign of our cultural brainwashing that we see Sansa’s ambitions as less than Arya’s.